the-teachingRSE-project/competencies/competencies.md

 We highlight that professional conduct requires these creations to be reliable and to maintain data integrity.
 In particular handling of personal data may have far reaching implications for society.
-Independent from the encoding into the respective national law in an RSE's jurisdiction, the right to information privacy is internationally recognized as a fundamental human right, e.g. in the European Convention on Human Rights [@CouncilOfEuropeProtocol1988], [@Hirvela2022].
+Independent from the encoding into the respective national law in an RSE's jurisdiction, the right to information privacy is internationally recognised as a fundamental human right, e.g. in the European Convention on Human Rights [@CouncilOfEuropeProtocol1988], [@Hirvela2022].
-RSEs need to be aware of this topic's importance and deal with tensions that might arise with researchers' desire for frictionless sharing of data.
+RSEs need to be aware of this topic's importance and deal with tensions that might arise with researchers' desire for trouble-free sharing of data.
 Handling personal data also has ramifications for information security considerations during the software development process.
 Data protection is a difficult subject and RSEs should notice when they need to consult external expertise for example when dealing with special topics such as cryptography or re-identification attacks (e.g. [@Sweeney2002]).